jakmeier/nuts/README.md

 It is important to understand that Activities are uniquely defined by their type.
 You cannot create two activities from the same type.
 (But you can, for example, create a wrapper type around it.)
-This allows activities to be referenced by their type, which mus be know at run-time. reference by their type
+This allows activities to be referenced by their type, which must be known at run-time. reference by their type

 ## Publish